RedHat-UX/red-hat-design-system/docs/foundations/color/usage.md

 Color can be used to indicate that something is interactive or selectable.
 All text links require an underline except in certain rare edge cases.

 1. **Blue** - a common color used for inline links, buttons, and more
-2. **Purple** - a common color used for the visited state or linked text in certain components
+2. **Purple** - a common color used for the visited state or linked text in certain elements
-3. **Red** - use sparingly for primary calls to action or linked text in certain components
+3. **Red** - use sparingly for primary calls to action or linked text in certain elements
-4. **Gray** - use for secondary text, the disabled state, or linked text in certain components
+4. **Gray** - use for secondary text, the disabled state, or linked text in certain elements
-5. **Black and white** - use for linked text in navigation components or linked header text in navigation menus
+5. **Black and white** - use for linked text in navigation elements or linked header text in navigation menus
-6. **Other colors** - use for linked text in components with a more broad color palette like Tag
+6. **Other colors** - use for linked text in elements with a more broad color palette like Tag

 <rh-alert state="info">
   <h4 slot="header">Helpful tip</h4>